-If you are unable to sit an exam on a particular date because of religious observance (for example, the Sabbath), you must notify your academic department and Examinations of your preferences by completing the Religious Observance Form.
+If you are unable to sit an exam on a particular date because of religious observance (for example, the Sabbath), you must notify your academic department and the Examinations Team of your preferences by complete the Religious Observance Form.
 The deadline for the 2019-20 academic year is Friday 7th February 2020.

-Please note: the University will make every reasonable effort to avoid times/dates in your request, however, due to timetabling constraints this may not be possible.
+Please note, the University will make every reasonable effort to avoid times/dates in your request.
+However, due to timetabling constraints this may not always be possible.
 In these instances, you may wish to ask your academic department to see if they can make any alternative arrangements for you.

 In connection with Ramadan, where this overlaps with the University's Summer Term examination period, the University's Board of Undergraduate Studies, at its meeting on 10th February 2015, resolved that students be provided with the following statement of advice: